j33tv/GIS-DEVELOPER-S/README.md

 Display Shapefiles: Overlay shapefiles on raster images for visualization.
 User-Friendly Interface: Intuitive user interface for easy navigation and interaction.
 Zoom and Pan: Zoom in and out of images and pan across the viewport for detailed examination.

-##For Application 1
+## For Application 1

 cd gis-web-app

-#Run the application
+# Run the application
-python app.py
+python Gisapp.py